 Intangible skills like good time management, organization skills, excellent communication skills, or familiarity with technology are all important qualities of a good medical assistant – if you have these skills, make sure they’re included!

-If you need additional schooling to pursue your career as a medical assistant contact Allen School for classes in your area.
+If you need additional schooling to pursue your career as a medical assistant contact Allen School for classes in Phoenix and New York.

 Tips for Maximizing Scannability and “Hits”: